SOCIOECOLOGICAL NEUROSCIENCE LAB

 Michael Abatemarco, Study Coordinator

-Michael is an incoming (April 2025) lab study coordinator leading the new IMPOWR-ME pilot study of chronic pain and opioid use disorder.
+Michael is a study coordinator leading participant recruitment and fMRI data collection.
 Mike has a BA in Physics from Macalester College and work experience in education, software engineering, management, and pubic policy.
 Mike is excited to contribute to studies that investigate the neuroscience of pain and substance use disorders.
 He enjoys 3D printing, walks with his dog Koda, and building terrariums in his free time.

 CV